Madfarm/AWS-sandbox/module5/OtherDBs.md

 # Amazon Quantum Ledger Database (Amazon QLDB)
 - ledger database service

-You can use Amazon QLDB to review a complete history of all the changes that have been made to your application data.
+- You can use Amazon QLDB to review a complete history of all the changes that have been made to your application data.

 # Amazon Managed Blockchain
 - create and manage blockchain networks using open-source frameworks

+# Amazon ElastiCache
+- adds caching layers on top of your dbs to improve read times on common requests
+- supports two data stores: Redis and Memcached

+# Amazon DynamoDb Accelerator
+- in-mem cache for DyanomDB
+- can speed Dynamo to microseconds